Headache: Old headaches

 Old headaches are usually primary headaches and are not dangerous.
 They are most often caused by migraines or tension headaches.
 Migraines are often unilateral, pulsing headaches accompanied by nausea or vomiting.
-There may be an aura (visual symptoms, numbness or tingling) 30–60 minutes before the headache, warning the person of a headache.
-Migraines may also not have auras.
+Migraines may or may not be accompanied by an aura (visual symptoms, numbness or tingling) 30–60 minutes before the headache, warning the person of a headache.
 Tension-type headaches usually have bilateral "bandlike" pressure on both sides of the head usually without nausea or vomiting.
 However, some symptoms from both headache groups may overlap.
-It is important to distinguish between the two because the treatments are different.
+It is important to distinguish between the two because the treatments are different but doing so can be difficult and differences are a matter of active debate.

 The mnemonic 'POUND' helps distinguish between migraines and tension-type headaches.
 POUND stands for: